-For example, you could find that 25% of your revenue currently comes from accounts labelled as detractors.
-Furthermore, if you use follow up questions to identify which customer touchpoints are driving NPS scores, it'll be easy to know what issues to prioritise fixing.
+For example, you could find that 25% of your revenue currently comes from accounts labeled as detractors.
+Furthermore, if you use follow-up questions to identify which customer touchpoints are driving NPS scores, it'll be easy to know what issues to prioritize fixing.

-And, my personal favourite feature, you'll understand the value of each CX driver.
+And, my personal favorite feature, you'll understand the value of each CX driver.
 We'll let you know which drivers are responsible for the most "at-risk revenue."

 Read more about monetizing NPS in our free book on Account Experience here.

 3. NPS survey design is KEY to your success